Short selling is a valuable tool for those who know how to do it right. Read further to learn how to short a stock via

 Stocks on the stock market move in two directions: up and down.
 When a stock’s price increases, sellers make money by selling at the higher price.
 That’s called buying and selling stock.
 However, there’s another way to trade: short selling.

-If you know how to short a stock, you expand the ways in which you can make potentially money through day trading.
+If you know how to short stocks, you expand the ways in which you can make potentially money through day trading.

 It might sound complicated, but once you know how to short with online brokers such as TD (which I’ve used in the past), it becomes second nature.
 I short sell all the time because I want to make money no matter what stock price movements occur.

 Table of Contents